Zeobond Pty Ltd

 E-Crete uses industrial by-products and geopolymer to produce concrete.
 It has been found to reduce CO2 by at least 60% compared to Ordinary Portland Cement.

-Users who looking for an alternative to traditional cement for construction and infrastructure
+Users who are looking for an alternative to ordinary Portland cement based concrete for construction and infrastructure

 E-Crete is a mixture of fly ash, slag, and geopolymer, and it can be used similarly to traditional Portland cement-based concrete.

 Users can obtain the product/service from Zeobond group website.